begab/begab.github.io/_posts/2016-12-20-sparse-coding-data-release.markdown

 comments: true
 permalink: sparse_embeds
 ---

 This page contains the sparse word representations used for the experiments of the TACL paper entitled *Sparse Coding of Neural Word Embeddings for Multilingual Sequence Labeling*.

+# Update (11/08/2017): The source code used to run the experiments for the paper can be accessed from [github](https://github.com/begab/tacl_sparse_coding)

-We determined *sparse* word representations based on the dense distributed word representations of the [polyglot project](https://sites.google.com/site/rmyeid/projects/polyglot) using the objective function
+During the experiments we determined *sparse* word representations based on the dense distributed word representations of the [polyglot project](https://sites.google.com/site/rmyeid/projects/polyglot) using the objective function

 $$\min\limits_{D \in \mathcal{C}, \alpha} \frac{1}{2n} \sum_{i=1}^{n} \left(\lVert \mathbf{x}_i-D \boldsymbol{\alpha}_i \rVert_2^2 + \lambda \lVert \boldsymbol{\alpha}_i \rVert_1 \right),$$